devopsdojoconsortium/dojoconsortium.org/content/en/docs/metrics/average-build-downtime.md

 ---
 type: docs
 weight: 10

-title: Average Build Downtime
+title: "Average Build Downtime"
-tags:
+linkTitle: "Build Downtime"
-  - Metrics
+description: >
-  - Throughput
+  Time the build stays broken before being fixed - measures team discipline and CI commitment
-  - Stability
+tags: ["Metrics", "CI", "Team"]
 ---

 The average length of time between when a build breaks and when it is fixed.